 You will not be smashed on your first day.
 You will not be rushed through belts to pad your loyalty.
 You will be met exactly where you are, taught what to do next, and held to a standard you can actually reach.

 That's what Carlson Gracie taught.
-That's what Caveirinha teaches.
+That's what Caveirinha was built to protect.
 That's what this academy is — and why the Caveirinha association was named Hawaii's Best in 2022.

 The fastest way to understand how we teach is to come train.
 Your first class is on us — no contract, no pressure, no ego.